 They dress to impress.

 Long gone are the days when the classy seafarer goes out in the street in casual, simple clothing.
-Afraid he’ll be teased that he still wears his old clothing or wish to attract attention / praise from others, he ditches his old jeans with original Calvin Klein or Giorgio Armani going to the market.
-He now is well versed with brands that he can easily distinguish a genuine version from bootlegged.
+Afraid he’ll be teased that he still wears his old dress or wish to attract attention/praise from others, he ditches his old jeans with original Calvin Klein or Giorgio Armani going to the market.
+He now is well versed with brands that he can easily distinguish an authentic version from bootlegged.

-It pays to look good but he does not mind, as he maintains such reputation of ‘going around the world’ and so his fashion sense has also gone international.
-That is why during shore leaves, he makes it a point to visit the mall arguing that when he returns to ship, he still has a job and expect to be paid the next month.
+It pays to look good, but he does not mind, as he maintains such a reputation of ‘going around the world’ and so his fashion sense has also gone international.
+That is why during shore leaves, he makes it a point to visit the mall, arguing that when he returns to ship, he still has a job and expect to be paid the next month.

 They brag a lot about their achievements.

 They often tell colleagues they own a big tract of land and will build a multimillion house once they return home.
 Even if they pay isn’t enough to finance that modern apartment, he insists he can manage, thanks to loans provided by the bank.
 Of course, the garage at home is incomplete without that brand-new car.

 Among the things that are often overlooked is that a bigger house requires high maintenance costs.
 Electricity, Internet, cable TV bills and other utilities, unleaded gasoline, car insurance, and registration all add up to a hefty monthly utility bill.
 With a massive loan in the bank waiting to be paid, the bragging seafarer starts to calculate how many years will he have to wait before he pays it off.